-We have carried out an internal audit of this site and addressed the accessibility issues which we identified.
+We carried out an internal audit of this site and addressed accessibility issues that we identified.

 Technical information about this website’s accessibility

-The Daniel Morgan Independent Panel is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Panel was committed to making this website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.

-On the results of the internal Accessibility review of this site, we believe this website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard,
+On the results of the internal Accessibility review of this site, we believed this website to be compliant with the Web Content Accessibility Guidelines version 2.1 AA standard,

-At this time, we have not made any disproportionate burden claims.
+We did not make any disproportionate burden claims.

 Content that’s not within the scope of the accessibility regulations